You can find the answers to many common admissions questions here.

 A. For students who enroll at UWC ISAK Japan from Grade 10, we offer full scholarships and partial scholarships based on financial need.
 Please see our School Fees page and our Financial Aid FAQ page for details about applying for financial assistance.

 Scholarships and financial aid for students joining UWC ISAK Japan from Grade 11 (IBDP Year 1) will depend on each UWC national committee.
+Students who are selected by the UWC Global Selection Programme are not eligible for scholarships.

 Q. What kind of academic program does UWC ISAK Japan offer?